paulfioravanti/paulfioravanti.github.io/_posts/2018-03-16-graph-driven-refactoring-in-elm.md

     | Success a
 ```

-Then, the Elm compiler should let you about which modules you need to change
+The Elm compiler should let you know the modules in which you need to change
-`RemoteData` reference to this new one, but most of the work will consist of
+`RemoteData` references to this new one, but most of the edits will consist of
 changing references like:

 ```elm